 TO EXERCISE YOUR REDEMPTION RIGHTS, YOU MUST DEMAND IN WRITING THAT YOUR CLASS A ORDINARY SHARES ARE REDEEMED FOR A PRO RATA PORTION OF THE FUNDS HELD IN THE TRUST ACCOUNT AND TENDER YOUR SHARES TO DHC'S TRANSFER AGENT AT LEAST TWO BUSINESS DAYS PRIOR TO THE INITIALLY SCHEDULED DATE OF THE SHAREHOLDER MEETING.
 IN ORDER TO EXERCISE YOUR REDEMPTION RIGHT, YOU NEED TO IDENTIFY YOURSELF AS A BENEFICIAL HOLDER AND PROVIDE YOUR LEGAL NAME, PHONE NUMBER AND ADDRESS IN YOUR WRITTEN DEMAND.
-YOU MAY TENDER YOUR SHARES BY EITHER DELIVERING YOUR SHARE CERTIFICATE TO THE TRANSFER AGENT OR BY DELIVERING YOUR SHARES ELECTRONICALLY USING THE DEPOSITORY TRUST COMPANY'S DWAC (DEPOSIT

-WITHDRAWAL AT CUSTODIAN) SYSTEM.
+YOU MAY TENDER YOUR SHARES BY EITHER DELIVERING YOUR SHARE CERTIFICATE TO THE TRANSFER AGENT OR BY DELIVERING YOUR SHARES ELECTRONICALLY USING THE DEPOSITORY TRUST COMPANY'S DWAC (DEPOSIT WITHDRAWAL AT CUSTODIAN) SYSTEM.
 IF YOU HOLD THE SHARES IN STREET NAME, YOU WILL NEED TO INSTRUCT THE ACCOUNT EXECUTIVE AT YOUR BANK OR BROKER TO WITHDRAW THE SHARES FROM YOUR ACCOUNT IN ORDER TO EXERCISE YOUR REDEMPTION RIGHTS.

 With respect to the regulation of special purpose acquisition companies ("SPACs") like DHC, on March 30, 2022, the Securities and Exchange Commission ("SEC") issued proposed rules relating to, among other items, the extent to which SPACs could become subject to regulation under the Investment Company Act of 1940, as amended (the "Investment Company Act").
 The proposal is consistent with less formal positions recently taken by the staff of the SEC.
-To mitigate the risk of being viewed as operating an unregistered investment company, in the event that the Extension Amendment Proposal is approved and the Termination Date is extended pursuant to the terms of our Memorandum and Articles of Association such that the Trust Account has not liquidated prior to the 24-month anniversary of the Initial Public Offering, DHC will convert all funds in the Trust Account will cease to be invested and such funds are not expected to otherwise earn interest.
-This means that the amount available for redemption will not increase after the 24-month anniversary of the Initial Public Offering, and those shareholders who elect not to redeem their Public Shares in connection with the Charter Extension will receive no more than the same amount, without additional interest, if they redeem their Public Shares in connection with a Business Combination or if DHC is liquidated in the future, in each case as compared with the per share amount they would receive if they had redeemed in connection with the Charter Extension.
+To mitigate the risk of DHC being deemed to have been operating as an unregistered investment company (including under the subjective test of Section 3(a)(1)(A) of the Investment Company Act), in connection with the 24-month anniversary of the effective date of the registration statement filed in connection with the IPO (the "IPO Registration Statement"), DHC instructed Continental, the trustee with respect to the Trust Account, to liquidate the U.S. government treasury obligations or money market funds held in the Trust Account and thereafter to hold all funds in the Trust Account in an interest-bearing cash bank account until the earlier of consummation of DHC's initial business combination or liquidation.
+Interest on such cash bank accounts is variable, and DHC cannot assure you that such rate of interest will not decrease or increase significantly.
+As a result, following such liquidation, DHC may receive less interest on the funds held in the Trust Account, which would reduce the dollar amount public shareholders would receive upon any redemption or liquidation of DHC.
 See "Risk Factors-If we are deemed to be an investment company for purposes of the Investment Company Act, we may be forced to abandon our efforts to complete an initial business combination and instead be required to liquidate.
 As a result, in the event that the Trust Account has not been liquidated prior to the 24-month anniversary of the Initial Public Offering, we intend to convert any funds in the Trust Account to cash, and such funds will cease to earn interest."